|

 above.
 Recommended, particularly if you don't

+have super-user access.
 Option 2: Depending on your Linux

 distribution, you can use a standard package manager